 As a divorcee, the main takeaway from this case is that you are not automatically entitled to beneficiary rights simply because your ex failed to designate somebody else.
 That’s not to say your ex is barred from designating you as beneficiary; he or she would simply need to refile the appropriate paperwork.

 As a Minnesotan considering divorce, you’re rightfully worried about the role Sveen v.
 Melin and current state statutes will play in your financial future.
-The Brown Law Offices can provide the insight and guidance you need.
+The law firm of Barna, Guzy & Steffen, Ltd. can provide the insight and guidance you need.
 Reach out today to learn more.